The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Impact of observational limitations

 \subsection{Lightcone effects}

-In order to test the impact of lightcone effects on the \galacc, we have included them in our synthetic \Lya forest spectra (using a step-wise constant approximation).
+In order to test the impact of lightcone effects on the \galacc, we have included them in our synthetic \Lya forest spectra and galaxy catalog (using a step-wise constant approximation).
 This allows us to explore the impact of the redshift window $[z_\mathrm{mid} - \Delta z/2, z_\mathrm{mid} + \Delta z/2]$ employed in observation of this quantity.
 We show in Fig.~\ref{fig:corr_lightcone_effects} the resulting cross-correlation for a redshift window centred at $z_\mathrm{mid}=6$ and of varying width $\Delta z$ (solid colored lines).
 For reference, we also show the cross-correlation computed using our coeval (i.e. without any lightcone effect) at $z=6.5, 6, 5.5$ (dashed, dotted and dot-dashed black lines, respectively).
 Note that, since for these coeval sightlines the entire synthetic spectrum lies at a fixed redshift, the total path length covered by these spectra is larger (for the same number of sightlines considered, as it is the case here).
-Therefore, we expect small differences in the cross-correlation computed from the lightcone spectra fixing $\Delta z = 0$ and the one computed from the coeval spectra.
+Therefore, we expect small differences in the cross-correlation computed from the lightcone spectra fixing $\Delta z \approx 0$\footnote{Since for $\Delta z = 0$ the spectrum length is vanishing, we have approximated this by considering only the part of each spectrum associated to $z_\mathrm{mid}$, which is non-vanishing because of the stepwise-constant approximation used in producing the lightcone-like spectra (see Sec.~\ref{subsec:spectra}).
+In practice, thanks to our high time cadence of snapshots, this is equivalent to $\Delta z \approx 0.05$.} and the one computed from the coeval spectra.
 However, if we were to match the spectrum path (in both length and position in the simulation box), the result from the lightcone spectra would be \textit{by construction} identical to the one from the coeval sightlines.